 Doctors call it gastroesophageal reflux disease, or GERD.
-Millions of people call it heartburn, and many others have coughing, wheezing, or hoarseness without realizing that GERD is to blame.
+Millions of men call it heartburn, and many others have coughing, wheezing, or hoarseness without realizing that GERD is to blame.
 By any name, GERD is common, bothersome, and sometimes serious.
+It is also expensive, draining the American economy of more than $9 billion a year.
 But once you know you have GERD, you can control it and prevent complications.

 What is GERD?

-Every time you swallow, the muscles of the lower esophagus (lower esophageal sphincter, or LES) relax so food can enter your stomach.
+Every time you swallow, the LES relaxes so food can enter your stomach.
 When your stomach is full, a tiny amount of food can sneak back into the esophagus when you swallow — that's normal.
 But in people with GERD, substantial amounts of stomach acid and digestive juices get into the esophagus.
+The stomach has a tough lining that resists acid, but the food pipe doesn't.
 Its sensitive tissues are injured by acid, and, if the acid makes it all the way to the mouth, other structures can be damaged.

 Poor function of the LES is responsible for most cases of GERD.
 A variety of substances can make the LES relax when it shouldn't, and others can irritate the esophagus, exacerbating the problem.
 Other conditions can simply put too much pressure on the LES.
 Some of the chief culprits in GERD are shown below.

 Heartburn and "acid indigestion" are the most common complaints.
 A burning pain is typical, and when it's accompanied by burping or bloating, it points to GERD as the cause.
 But GERD can sometimes cause belly pain that mimics an ulcer.
 And if acid in the food pipe triggers esophageal spasms, it can cause a heavy or constricting pain that may feel like a heart attack.